AyberkHalac/CloudPathSniffer/README.md

 # AWSCredentialMapper

 One of the biggest issue of AWS is that assumed credentials are hidden from view.
-Attackers can simply stay inside your AWS system easily without cought.
-The Credential Mapper project integrates Cloudtrail data into Athena to generate pathways more quickly and efficiently.
+Attackers can simply stay inside your AWS system easily without caught.
+The Credential Mapper project integrates Cloudtrail data into Athena to generate assume pathways more quickly and efficiently.
 The project doesn't use CloudTrail logs and saved log files in v1.

 ##  Installation